Facts about energy costs and Local Access Fees

 How does Calgary’s Local Access Fees for natural gas and electricity compare to those charged by the City of Edmonton?

-The franchise fees per person from 2013 to 2022 show that Calgary’s fees for electricity have been higher than Edmonton, but Edmonton’s fees for natural gas have been consistently higher than Calgary over the same period.
+The franchise fees per person from 2013 to 2022 show Calgary’s fees for electricity have been higher than Edmonton's.
+However, Edmonton’s fees for natural gas have been consistently higher than Calgary's.

 How do Alberta’s residential electricity costs compare to other major cities across Canada?

-Hydro-Québec has previously conducted an annual survey of electricity prices for electricity customers across major cities in North America.
-The two most recent versions are for April 2021 and April 2022.
+Hydro-Québec has conducted surveys of prices for customers across cities in North America.
+The two most recent versions are for April 2021 and 2022..

-The survey confirms residential customers in Calgary and Edmonton pay above-average electricity prices relative to residential customers in other major Canadian cities.
+The surveys confirm customers in Calgary and Edmonton pay above-average prices relative to those in other Canadian cities.
 A key driver of the price differential is the source of electricity.
-Cities that rely on hydropower have lower prices.
-Cities that depend on natural gas-fired generating plants also contend with carbon taxes embedded in commodity costs.
-In addition, cities like Calgary and Edmonton that rely on natural gas-fired generating plants experienced substantial price increases for the underlying commodity between December 2020 and 2022, as reflected in the higher rate of change.
+Cities which rely on hydropower have lower prices.
+Cities which depend on natural gas-fired generating plants also contend with carbon taxes.
+In addition, cities which rely on natural gas-fired generating plants experienced substantial price increases for the underlying commodity.
+This occurred between December 2020 and 2022, as reflected in the higher rate of change.

 Average electricity prices in major Canadian cities - residential (c/kWh, excluding taxes)